Geology Department Scholarships - Graduate Student Only

 WWU Scholarship Center/RSP:

-WWU Office and Research and Sponsored Programs (RSP) - Fund for the Enhancement of Graduate Research
+WWU Office and Research and Sponsored Programs (RSP) - Contact this office for this fund.
+Fund for the Enhancement of Graduate Research

 Other Scholarship/Grant Opportunities:

 If you know of other scholarships/grant opportunities please let us know and we will add to this list.

 American Geosciences Institute (AGI) - Harriet Evelyn Wallace Scholarship for Female Graduate Geoscience Students

 The Harriet Evelyn Wallace Scholarship is available for female students pursuing a Master's or Doctoral degree at an accredited institution of higher education in a recognized geoscience program.
 The scholarship is a merit-based award, which is $5,000 per year, up to two years.
 Deadline is usually around January 1.

 Amercian Society for Engineering Education - Internship and Scholarships

 Association of Environmental & Engineering Geologists Foundation (AEG) - Norman R. Tilford Field Studies Scholarship Fund Grants from the Tilford Fund are intended to recognize and support deserving undergraduate or graduate geology students who are Student Members of the Association of Environmental & Engineering Geologists.
 The Tilford Fund does not support general and administrative (overhead) costs, technical or scientific consulting fees, or equipment purchase or maintenance costs of an educational institution employing or teaching individuals who receive grants from it.